Museum governance group members appointed

 The purpose of the group is to create a unique and compelling vision for the museum that will define the nature of the service for the community of Invercargill and solidify its role in the Southland region.

-On 6 August, 2021 the members of the group were appointed and had their first scheduled meeting.
 The appointed members of the group are: Rūnaka appointee Evelyn Cook, Gavin Bishop, Trish Lindsay, Lou Sanson, Roger Beattie and Simon Owen.

 Independent Chair: Rex Williams

 - Evelyn Cook – (Rūnaka appointee confirmed by Waihopai and Awarua Rūnaka) has a background in Te Reo, Kāi Tahu cultural narrative and represents local rūnaka in a number of different community and governance positions.
 Born and raised in Waihopai/Invercargill and has a deep love for the place and its people.